 Athletes must travel as per the outlined travel dates in the selection criteria.
 Special permission from Athletics Canada and the team’s head coach must be requested in writing by the athlete if he/she wants to travel outside of the designated team travel dates.
 Don’t forget to put your departure and arrival city or airport closest to you on your declaration form.

 Athletes travelling with equipment (e.g. pole vault poles or throwing implements) are asked to make their own arrangements to ensure that their equipment arrives at the event site on-time.
 Typically throwers are able to check their implements in their luggage.
 Athletics Canada will assist with the shipment of vaulting poles where needed but cannot make any guarantees in terms of arrival times.
-If athletes are unable to check their vaulting poles on their flights,

 Q – Do I need a valid passport?
 When are visas required and how do I get one?